Americas Got Talent Season 12 Episode 3: Preview June 13, 2017, Schedule

-America’s Got Talent Season 12, Episode 3 is coming up, with judges Mel B., Howie Mandel, Heidi Klum and Simon Cowell waiting to send contestants through to the next round in a show that airs next at 8 p.m.
+America’s Got Talent Season 12, Episode 3 is coming up, with judges Mel B., Howie Mandel, Heidi Klum and Simon Cowell looking for the best contestants to send through to the next round.
+The next show airs at 8 p.m.
 ET Tuesday, June 13.

 As we prepare for the show, viewers are still buzzing over twin tales of inspiration — 9-year-old Angelica Hale, who nearly died following a serious illness, a d 29-year-old Mandy Harvey, who lose all of her hearing more than a decade ago but decided not to give up on her life-long quest to be a musician.